-PIAC provides education and training for not- for-profit organisations and individuals to improve advocacy on public interest issues.
+PIAC provides education and training for not-for-profit organisations and individuals to improve their skills in advocacy.

-PIAC also engages with the community on issues of public interest through the media and by hosting conferences, seminars and workshops; presenting conference papers; publishing newsletters and bulletins; and working with other stakeholders.
+We engage with the community through the media, by hosting conferences, seminars, events and workshops, by presenting conference papers, by publishing newsletters and bulletins, and by working with stakeholders.